beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * fixed COB `SetMaxReloadTime` receiving a value 10% smaller than it was supposed to.
 * fix screenshots saved as PNG having an inflated file size via a redundant fully-opaque alpha channel.
 * fix clicking during loadscreen sometimes registering as startbox placement later.
+* fix a crash on self-attach via `Spring.UnitAttach`.
 * fix `Spring.MoveCtrl.SetMoveDef` not working with numerical movedef IDs.